 Kirk Douglas looked built for conflict long before he became famous for playing men in the middle of it.

 He came from hard circumstances, and he never quite hid the fact.
 Born Issur Danielovitch to Russian Jewish immigrants in upstate New York, he grew up in poverty, worked odd jobs, and carried that abrasive self-invention into film.
 The cleft chin, the hard stare, the clipped intensity, all of it read on screen as force.
-What made Douglas last, though, was not just force.
-It was the intelligence behind it.
+What made Douglas last, though, was the intelligence behind the force.

 He knew how to play ambition without asking the audience to forgive it.